gchq/Gaffer/README.md

 Gaffer2
 -------

-A project called Gaffer2 is in development.
+The version of Gaffer in this repo is no longer under active development because a project called Gaffer2 is in development.
 This aims to create a more general framework that offers the best of Gaffer but improves it in the following areas:

 - Gaffer has a fixed idea of what a node and edge is - for example, a node is identified by a type and value and each edge has a start and end date.
 This means that it is not possible to store more general graphs in Gaffer.